-Laser eye surgery is now considered a common procedure with about 100,000 people undergoing this treatment in the UK each year.
-Nevertheless, the concept of undergoing laser surgery to correct vision problems can still be a bit of a mystery to many, especially as it was once deemed risky and expensive.
+Laser eye surgery is now considered a common procedure with about 100,000 people undergoing some variation of the treatment in the UK each year.
+Nevertheless, the concept of undergoing laser surgery to correct vision problems can still be a bit of a mystery and concern to many, especially as it was once deemed risky and expensive.

 If you’re looking into the possibility of undergoing laser eye surgery, chances are, the cost is one of your main concerns.
-Some patients find the wide range of advertised prices quite confusing, with some clinics claiming to charge as little as £600 for a treatment and other clinics charging considerably more.
+Some patients find the wide range of advertised prices quite confusing, with some clinics claiming to charge as little as £600 for a treatment (per eye) and other clinics charging over £5,000.
 We will try and give some clarity on the typical costs of laser eye surgery and the types of treatments available.
 If you are interested you can also quickly compare prices of laser eye surgery near you by entering your postcode in the short form on this page.

 The Typical Cost of Laser Eye Surgery

 The cost of laser eye surgery varies according to a set of factors, foremost of which is the type of procedure.
-The current average prices for the most common procedures are as follows:
+The average price ranges for the most common procedures are as follows:

 |Treatment Type (Prices are per eye)||From||To|

-These average costs are higher than the rates often quoted on the websites of the main laser surgery clinics in the UK because those headline costs are typically only available to a minority of patients with low prescriptions.
-It is more realistic to prepare for costs similar to above rather than think you will get something closer to the ‘From £X’ prices often quoted.
-There is so much variability in cost due to the factors explained below that it is worth getting 2 or 3 quotes from respected clinics near you which we can do for you if you fill in the form on this page.
+There is so much variability in costs due to the factors explained below that it is worth getting 2 or 3 quotes from respected clinics near you which we can do for you if you fill in the form on the right of this page.

 An Overview of Laser Eye Surgery Treatment Types